-The adult in me was more intrigued by actually getting a chance to hear their behind the scenes stories, and hear about how a group of men who were once on top of the entertainment world are living out their lives in a post Jackass world.
+The adult in me was more intrigued by actually getting a chance to hear their behind the scenes stories.
+To hear about how a group of men who were once on top of the entertainment world are living out their lives in a post Jackass world was interesting.

 For the most part, it seemed as though the material they were presenting was either unscripted or unrehearsed.
-When I say unscripted, I refer to the style that Preston Lacy chose to present, in which he seemed to feed off the audience and allow his set to go wherever the fans decided to take him.
+When I say unscripted, I refer to the style that Preston Lacy chose to present.
+He seemed to feed off the audience and allow his set to go wherever the fans decided to take him.

-Unrehearsed speaks of the sets witnessed from Wee Man or even Danger Ehren, in which they both seemed to have an idea of what they wanted to talk about, but didn’t pull it off exactly how they might have wanted to.
-This wasn’t necessarily a bad thing, as I believe watching these loveable idiots trying to monotone their way through a prearranged script may have taken away from the authentic and personal feel that made this show so special for the fans.
+Unrehearsed speaks of the sets witnessed from Wee Man or even Danger Ehren.
+They both seemed to have an idea of what they wanted to talk about, but didn’t pull it off.
+This wasn’t necessarily a bad thing.
+I believe watching these loveable idiots trying to monotone their way through a prearranged script may have taken away from the authentic and personal feel that made this show so special for the fans.

 Chris Pontius’ set was my personal and biased favorite.
-He would often crack himself up halfway through a story, before the punchline was even delivered with that classic surfer teen laugh we have all grown to adore.
-Dave England may have been the only one prepared for his set, and dare I say, was probably the least intoxicated.
+He cracked himself up halfway through a story even before the punchline was delivered.
+He has that classic surfer teen laugh we have all grown to adore.
+Dave England is the only one who prepared for his set.
+Dare I say, he was probably the least intoxicated as well.

 After the show, the Jackass crew were very accommodating in regards to signing autographs and taking pictures with the fans.
 I was fortunate enough to be able to have a fifteen minute conversation with Danger Ehren.

-When I asked him whether we can ever expect another Jackass film, he told me that he wouldn’t mind continuing to tour the way they have been, but he is still clinging on to hope (along with most of the fans) that a new movie will become a reality one day.
-I am personally not too optimistic, but I will always be holding on to that shred of hope with the other degenerates of my generation.
+When I asked if we can ever expect another Jackass film, he told me that he wouldn’t mind continuing to tour the way they have been.
+He is, however, still clinging on to hope that a new movie will become a reality along with most fans.
+I am personally not too optimistic but I will always be holding on to that shred of hope with the other degenerates of my generation.